-The educational mission at San Miguel's Back of the Yards and Gary Comer Campuses is to give a Christian and human education to those who are economically challenged and underserved by other educational institutions, both public and private.
+The educational mission at San Miguel school is to give a Christian and human education to those who are economically challenged and underserved by other educational institutions, both public and private.

 Our results are dependent upon a strong staff - both volunteer and salaried.